 - What does customer success look like to you?

 - Tell me a time when you set a stretching goal, and how you achieved it.

 - Where do you want to be in the next five years, and how will you get there?

-Empathy is a less mentioned soft skill which plays a significant role in the success of a customer success manager.
+Empathy is a less-mentioned soft skill that plays a significant role in the success of a customer success manager.
 Empathy is a person’s ability to understand another person’s situation by imagining themselves in that person’s position.